amiaopensource/vrecord/Resources/Documentation/linux_installation.md

 * Download and install the latest version of the [QCTools CLI tool](https://mediaarea.net/QCTools/Download/Ubuntu) from the MediaArea website
 * Optional: If DV wrapping and splitting is desired, download and install [DVRescue](https://mediaarea.net/DVRescue) from the MediaArea website.

-### Programs to be installed via PPA

-* Install MPV with the following steps:
-  - Add the MPV PPA with: `sudo add-apt-repository ppa:mc3man/mpv-tests`
-  - Update package manager with: `sudo apt-get update`
-  - Install MPV with `sudo apt-get install mpv`

 ### Programs to be installed via standard package manager

 * Use the following commands to install additional dependencies for full vrecord use: